Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: Introduction

 There are several natural generalizations of Theorem~\ref{th:main_th_2} that come to mind.
 Indeed, with a bit more work one should be able to relax the prescribed shape at the place $l$.
 Indeed it seems possible to deal with $\pi_l = \chi \pi_0$ for some fixed twist-minimal representation $\pi_0$ of $GL_2(\Q_l)$ and some non-trivial character $\chi$.

 Another interesting aspect would be to optimize the $N$ dependence in Theorem~\ref{th:main_th_2}.
-In our estimates we have been very wasteful in that aspect and thus included it in the absolute constant.
-However, one might be able to use explicit evaluations of ramified Whittaker new-vectors in order to get the $N$-dependence into a reasonable range.
+In our estimates we have been very wasteful in that aspect and we have thus included the $N$ dependence in the implied constant.
+However, one might be able to use explicit evaluations of ramified Whittaker new vectors in order to get the $N$-dependence into a reasonable range.

-Finally, it is clear how to adapt our approach to the Voronoi summation formula to the number field setting.
+Finally, it is clear how to adapt our approach to the Vorono\"i summation formula to the number field setting.
 It would certainly be interesting to see if it is possible to work out a version of Theorem~\ref{th:main_th_2} over number fields.

 \textbf{Acknowledgements.} I would like to thank A. Booker for suggesting this problem.
 I also want to thank A. Corbett for many valuable discussions on this and related topics.
+Finally I thank the referee for many comments which helped to improve this paper significantly.